raspberrypilearning/charting-champions/en/step_3.md

   chart.add(team, int(medals))  # Make medals a number
 --- /code ---

-**Tip:** Because they're not part of creating the chart, you can put a `#` in front of the code that prints `lines` and `entries` when you're not using them to debug your program.
+**Tip:** You can put a `#` in front of the code that prints `lines` and `entries` when you're not using them to debug your program.
 This will turn that code into comments, so Python will ignore it.

 --- /task ---